hugoalh/hugoalh/guide/code/yaml.md

 >   forbid-explicit-octal: true
 > ```

-In YAML/YML, numbers that start with `0` are interpreted as octal, but this is not always wanted.
+In YAML, numbers that start with `0` are interpreted as octal, but this is not always wanted.
 For instance `010` is the city code of Beijing, and should not be converted to `8`.

 ## String